Cosmetology Phlebotomist Resume Guide + Tips + Example

 - Tracked collected specimens by initialing, dating and noting times of collection.

 - Maintained exam rooms by ordering supplies, transporting specimens, washing and packing instruments and changing solutions.

-- Validated blood and specimen collection orders, alerting nurses or physicians of discrepancies between order and nursing station logs.
+- Validated blood and specimen collection orders, alerting nurses or physicians of discrepancies between orders and nursing station logs.

-- Handled insurance verification tasks o validate patient insurance information.
+- Handled insurance verification tasks and validate patient insurance information.

 - Assembled tourniquets, needles and blood collection devices to prepare work trays.